 All successful applicants who firmly accept the offer of a place will be sent key information on the University's fee policy, the complaints and appeals procedure, terms and conditions and the University's academic regulations.
 Arrangements for registration and induction for new students will also be communicated during the application cycle.
-This will be co-ordinated by the Recruitment and Admissions Office.
+This will be co-ordinated by the Student Registration Team.

-9.2 Deferred entry
+9.2 Deferred entry and deferrals

 Deferred entry is granted at the discretion of the admissions staff.
 Applicants should indicate that they wish to defer entry on their application form.
 Applications for deferred entry will be considered equally up until the point of confirmation.
 Normally deferred entry is granted for one year only.

-Applicants who decide to defer after accepting a place at the University for the current cycle will be considered on an individual basis, but please note that not all programmes can accept deferred entry requests.
+Applicants who decide to defer after accepting a place at the University for the current cycle will be considered on an individual basis, but please note that not all programmes can accept deferral requests.
+Deferral is not available for offers made through Clearing.